AlejandrVilla/Blockchain-Network/asset-transfer-basic/README.md

 ### Smart Contract

-The smart contract (in folder `chaincode-xyz`) implements the following functions to support the application:
+The smart contract implements the following functions to support the application:

+- Test
 - CreateAsset
 - ReadAsset
 - UpdateAsset
 - DeleteAsset
 - TransferAsset

-Note that the asset transfer implemented by the smart contract is a simplified scenario, without ownership validation, meant only to demonstrate how to invoke transactions.

 ## Running the sample

-The Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

 1. Create the test network and a channel (from the `test-network` folder).
    ```
-   ./network.sh up createChannel -c mychannel -ca
+   ./runNetwork.sh
    ```

-1. Deploy one of the smart contract implementations (from the `test-network` folder).
+1. Deploy the smart contract implementation.
    ```
-   # To deploy the TypeScript chaincode implementation
-   ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-typescript/ -ccl typescript

-   # To deploy the Go chaincode implementation
    ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-go/ -ccl go

-   # To deploy the Java chaincode implementation
-   ./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-java/ -ccl java
    ```

 1. Run the application (from the `asset-transfer-basic` folder).
    ```
-   # To run the Typescript sample application
-   cd application-gateway-typescript
-   npm install
-   npm start

    # To run the Go sample application
    cd application-gateway-go
    go run .

-   # To run the Java sample application
-   cd application-gateway-java
-   ./gradlew run
    ```

 ## Clean up

-When you are finished, you can bring down the test network (from the `test-network` folder).
-The command will remove all the nodes of the test network, and delete any ledger data that you created.
+When you are finished, you can bring down the test network (from the `Rnetwork` folder).
+The command will remove all the nodes, and delete any ledger data that you created.

 ```
 ./network.sh down